spacebetween/spacebetween.github.io/_posts/2016-02-16-looking-for-a-front-end-developer.md

 We're happy hearing from people at any stage of their front-end development career, from junior to master.
 Our only expectation is you have a passion for what you do.

-Apart from that, bonus's would be:
+Apart from that, bonuses would be:

 * Experience with front-end frameworks
 * Experience with app development, React Native, Cordova etc